mail2chromium/Compile_WebRTC_Library_For_Android/README.md

 ------

-These are the only `11-Steps` which are basically the cream of WebRTC:
+These are the only `11-Steps` which are basically the cream of WebRTC Native Development:

 - To Get the Code
 - To Compile and Build Library

 I have explained about each step below in this document.
-To get basic understanding of these given steps first see [Explanation of Steps](#explanation-of-Steps) and then start with these following steps one by one.
-Every step takes its own time based on the *machine specs* and *internet speed*, so make sure every step is completed without interruption.
+To get basic understanding of these given steps see [Explanation of Steps](#explanation-of-Steps) and then start with these following steps one by one.

+##### Note: Every step takes its own time based on the *machine specs* and *internet speed*, so make sure every step is completed without interruption.

 ```
     1- git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git